programminghistorian/jekyll/lessons/text-mining-with-extracted-features.md

 - `vol.line_counts()`: How many vertically spaced lines of text, a measure related to the phyical format of the page.
 - `vol.sentence_counts()`: How many sentences of text: a measure related to the content on a page.
 - `vol.empty_line_counts()`: How many larger vertical spaces are there on the page between lines of text?
-This can be used as a proxy for paragraph count.
+In many cases, this can be used as a proxy for paragraph count.
 This is based on what software was used to OCR so there are inconsistencies: not all scans in the HathiTrust are OCR'd identically.
 - `vol.begin_line_chars()`, `vol.end_line_chars()`: The count of different characters along the left-most and right-most sides of a page.
 This can tell you about what kind of page it is: for example, a table of contents might have a lot of numbers or roman numerals at the end of each line

 Earlier, we saw that the number of words on a page gave some indication of whether it was a page of the story or a different kind of page (chapter, front matter, etc).
 We can see that line count is another contextual 'hint':